Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- His rebounding average -- five -- is 1.5 lower than his over/under on Thursday.
+- The 13.5 points over/under for Brook Lopez on Wednesday matches his scoring average.

+- He has collected five boards per game, which is less than his prop bet for Wednesday's game (5.5).

-- Lopez has hit 1.8 three-pointers per game, which is more than his over/under on Thursday (1.5).
+- Lopez has knocked down 1.8 three-pointers per game, which is more than his over/under on Wednesday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.